 These people are so intelligent that you cannot tell them anything worth their attention, and certainly not to change their mind.

 For this reason, many intelligent people are prejudicised.
 ‘Professing themselves to be wise, they became fools’ Rom 1:22, against which the apostle Paul in the same epistle warns his Christian brethren: ‘For I would not, brethren, that you should be ignorant of this mystery, lest you should be wise in your own conceits’ Rom 11:25.
 This is so relevant that Paul repeats it in a more general context: ‘Be of the same mind one toward another.
 Mind not high things, but condescend to men of low estate.
 Be not wise in your own conceits’ Rom 12:16.
 In the former example Paul applied it to Gentile Christians boasting against unbelieving Jews, while in the latter example he generalised it to those who were high-minded.
-In each case, he is simply quoting the Proverbs of Solomon, the wisest of mere men Pro 26:5,12,16 and Pro 28:11.
+In each case, he is simply quoting the Proverbs of Solomon, the wisest of ordinary men Pro 26:5,12,16 and Pro 28:11.

 On the other hand, real intelligence recognises the need for those with intelligence to continually challenge their prejudices.
 It also learns from those of lesser intelligence how important it is to explain things simply and clearly for the understanding of the least able in one’s audience.
 It is proverbial that some teachers speak ‘over the heads’ of their hearers.